Deep reinforcement learning-based active flow control of an elliptical cylinder: transitioning from an elliptical cylinder to a circular cylinder and a flat plate: PROBLEM AND METHODOLOGY

 \subsection{Numerical simulation}

 \paragraph{Solver details} We utilize the open-source CFD package \texttt{OpenFOAM} as the incompressible flow solver, following the methodology described by Jasak \textit{et al.}\cite{jasakOpenFOAMOpenSource2009,jasakOpenFOAMLibraryComplex2013}.
 This approach is widely employed due to its ability to provide reliable numerical algorithms for solving the Navier-Stokes equations.
 The solver implemented in \texttt{OpenFOAM} uses the finite volume method to discretize the computational domain into a mesh consisting of control volumes.
-To ensure numerical stability, a time step size of $\Delta t = 0.0005$ is selected in the simulation.
+We choose the \texttt{pisoFoam} solver based on \texttt{OpenFOAM}, which is a transient solver for incompressible flow using the \texttt{PISO} algorithm. \texttt{PISO} algorithm is to iteratively correct the pressure and velocity fields to satisfy the incompressibility condition at each time step.
+The time and spatial derivatives are discretized using the Crank-Nicolson scheme and the second-order central difference scheme, respectively.
+A non-dimensional time step of $\Delta t = 0.0005$ is selected.
+The CFL number, defined as $\left(\frac{\Delta t |U|}{\Delta x}\right)$—where $|U|$ represents the magnitude of the velocity vector per grid unit and $\Delta x$ is the grid length in the direction of the velocity—is less than 1, meeting the accuracy requirements.

 \paragraph{Grid scheme}

 As an example, we examine a computational domain comprising an elliptical cylinder with an aspect ratio ($Ar=1$) of 1.
 To discretize this domain accurately, a hybrid meshing approach is adopted, integrating both structured (quadrilateral) and unstructured (triangular) meshes, as shown in \cref{fig:mesh}.
 The computational domain is discretized into 18,484 mesh cells, with a multi-layer quadrilateral mesh used for the area surrounding the elliptical cylinder and triangular meshes used for the remaining regions.
 In detail, \cref{fig:mesh}(a) provides an overview of the global discretization scheme, demonstrating the comprehensive approach to mesh division employed in the computational domain. \cref{fig:mesh}(b) offers a closer look at the mesh partitioning near the elliptical cylinder, highlighting the finer multi-layered quadrilateral meshes surrounding the cylinder compared to the triangular meshes. \cref{fig:mesh}(c) illustrates the division of the multi-layered quadrilateral meshes around the elliptical cylinder, emphasizing the precision in discretization near the structure. \cref{fig:mesh}(d) illustrates the mesh division strategy around the elliptical cylinder, demonstrating the integration between the quadrilateral and triangular meshes.
 The method for mesh division for ellipses with \( Ar \) values other than 1 follows the same approach as that for \( Ar = 1 \), and is not separately demonstrated.